mpaulweeks/CodingForCreatives-2017-July/homework/final/README.md

 - One or more `JS` files
 - All links/images must work
 - No javascript errors in the inspection console during expected use

+The goal is to make something professional and polished

+### IF YOUR SITE IS NOT PUBLICLY ACCESSIBLE OR IS BROKEN, YOU WILL FAIL THE FINAL